What exactly does a professional organizer do?

 Most professional organizers work in other areas in the home, too.

-According to Olivia Parks, the lead organizer at Professional Organizer, New Orleans, “many clients think our services stop at in-home organization, but we also offer other services to help our clients rid their homes of clutter.
+According to Olivia Parks, “many clients think our services stop at in-home organization, but we also offer other services to help our clients rid their homes of clutter.
 We offer packing and unpacking for a move, senior downsizing, donation and trash hauling, and more.”

 Besides these services, many professional organizers can incorporate organization products such as shelves, closets, cabinets, and drawers in client homes.
 Moreover, they can help clients purchase and build products that fit their space best.